omarreis/vsop2013/planetfun/README.md

 # PlanetFun      ![banner](bannerPlanetFun.png)

-*PlanetFun* is a 3d solar system working model.
+## tl;dr - *PlanetFun* is a 4d solar system working model.
 Celestial objects ( "balls" ) are rigged to astronomical ephemerides, resulting in realistic positions and movements.
+Download app for iOS and Android from stores

 The app is developed in object Pascal ( Delphi )
 It uses standard Firemonkey 3d infrastructure.